Ives, Percy L. (Percival L.), b. 1864 d. 1928

 Active in Paris, France; Rome, Italy; Detroit, Mich.

-Collection size: ca. 340 items (partially microfilmed on 2 reels)
+Collection size: 1.4 linear ft. (partially microfilmed on 2 reels)

 Collection Summary: Sketches, diaries, photograph albums, and a book of illustrations.

 REEL 593: Two diaries, 1885-1887 and 1903-1907; 3 albums containing photographs of family and friends; a book of illustrations of commmercial signs painted by Ives; and 15 loose sketches.

 UNMICROFILMED: 216 glass negatives of paintings, sitters, and models, undated and unidentified; and the contents of Ives' desk, including: 4 newspaper clippings about the Ives family, ca. 1940; a photograph of a work of art by Ives; a letter to "The Oil and Colour Man" from "The Dweller in the Cave of the Winds," 1923, an I.O.U. from A.W.
 "Gus" Ives to Percy Ives, 1923; handwritten lyrics to a song about Mike McCarty's wake; notes by Ives about the sales of his paintings; 38 photographs of the interior of a house and studio, an unidentified woman and man, possibly Ives, and a farm; and notes about Ives written by Dr. Albert Russell Parker, 1936, who purchased Ives' desk with the contents intact.

 Biographical/Historical Note: Portrait painter, art instructor; Detroit, Mich.